So here is the promised Downtube Nova overview.

 As you can see, I got the green version.
 The paint job is pretty smooth without major bubbles or rough spots.
 It does damage easily though, which is another complain I found online.
 I'm going to have to get some clear nail polish to touch the damaged spots up and when the rainy season is over, I'll probably wax it.
 It is an aluminium frame, but I don't want the nice green to start flaking off everywhere.

-Something I read online was that the positioning of the folded wheels allows it to be wheeled around like a little pull trolley by the seat post.
-I found that it didn't work so well.
-It likes to wobble too much and is very ungainly.
-I'd much rather just pick it up and carry it under my arm, where it tucks in nicely.
 As Downtube lists on their product listing, there is a braze-on derailleur mount on the seat tube above the cranks.
 Under the bottom bracket, there are populated braze-on cable mounts for the rear brake, and the rear derailleur, and an empty braze on set for the front derailleur cables.
 Good foresight on Downtube's part.

 A close look at the forks shows that the rear dropouts can support a disc brake as can be seen here, although it seems like it needs a machined adapter plate.
 The front fork however does not have the pair of mounts discs seem to need as shown here and I'm not sure about the fork strength.